rvndbalaji/WattpadToEbook/README.md

 You may use the resulting .HTML file any way you want
 _________________________________________________________________________________________________
 DISCLAIMER:
-Please DO NOT use this (or any script) to illegally distribute the eBooks you find of Wattpad.
+Please DO NOT use this (or any script) to illegally distribute the eBooks you find on Wattpad.
 I'm in no way responsible for any copyrighted material you may obtain.
-This script is for PERSONAL or EDUCATIONAL USES ONLY
+This script is for PERSONAL and EDUCATIONAL purposes ONLY

 And yes, you're welcome to make any changes you wish to, add to it's features